There are several ways to copy an event. They are available through ctrl-drag (on PC) or cmd-drag (on Mac) as well as the right-click context menu.

 Right-click the event and select Copy to, then click the date you want the new event to be on.

-On any of the grid view, ctrl-drag or cmd-drag the event and drop it to the date you want the new event to be on.
+On any of the calendars with a grid view, use CTRL + drag (PC) or OPTION (Alt) + drag (Mac) to move the event and drop it on the date you want the new event to be on.

 Copy an event to any sub-calendar